soundreactor/megatag/README.md

 # megatag

 WARNING!
 THIS IS BAD CODE!

-i put it for lazy guys to use and perfectionists to improve.
+i put it here for lazy guys to use and for perfectionists to improve.

 Tagging system